saltpool/localvolts-sungrow-homeassistant/instructions4.md

    Note: Change the name to the IP of your HASS server, if the name is not appropriate for you.

    7. Click "Save and test".
-Make sure that it tells you that your connection was successful before you move on the the next step.
+Make sure that it tells you that your connection was successful before you move on to the the next step.

 ### Create the Dashboard
 1. Click on the "Dashboards" menu item within the Grafana menu